 What a vacation will cost does depend on when you are traveling.
 Try to have a few options when pricing out your vacations and be flexible with your time.
 This isn’t an option for everyone but it will save you money the more options you have.
 For Disney World, I would start looking at vacation packages about 9 months in advance if it is a big trip.
 A year in advance certainly isn’t a bad idea but may lead to a bit of over planning.
 Obviously, you can plan a trip less than 9 months in advance, that is just when I recommend starting to monitor prices if saving money is a big deal to you.

 Along with airfare, there is also ground transportation.
-If you are just going to Disney World and staying on-site then the transportation to and from the airport is complimentary, as well as transportation once at your hotel.
-If there are other places in your itinerary then using Uber or renting a car will be your cheapest options.
-Orlando is one of the cheapest cities to rent a car in so if you’re going to Universal or some other part of the city for a few days then I recommend renting a car and then returning it at one of Disney’s rental car locations.
+Unfortunately, complimentary transportation to Walt Disney World is no longer offered once 2021 is through.
+Instead, I’d recommend Uber or Lyft to your hotel if you’re planning on just being at Disney World for the majority of your trip.
+If there are other places in your itinerary then using a ride sharing service or renting a car will be your cheapest options.
+Orlando is one of the cheapest cities to rent a car, although slightly more in the last year, so if you’re going to Universal or some other part of the city for a few days then I recommend renting a car and then returning it at one of Disney’s rental car locations.
+If you’re just going to and from Disney World, I think you could find transportation for you and yours for under $100 total.

 There are quite a few options for lodging at Disney World.
 The first option (and one that I typically recommend) is staying on-site at a Disney owned resort.
 On-site there are three levels of resorts – value, moderate, and deluxe.
 For the price above I put down as a value since it is the cheapest.
-Moderate resorts are right around $200/night while deluxe resorts are closer to $300/night.
+Moderate resorts are right around $250/night while deluxe resorts are closer to $3500/night.
+Value resorts can be over $175/night a night but they shouldn’t be.
 The prices I just put down would be for the most expensive points in the year.
-I just checked on a value resort today for Thanksgiving weekend and saw the lowest price at $128/night.
-With that in mind, I don’t think prices will get much over $140 and could drop all the way to $100/night.
+With that in mind, I don’t think prices will get much over $175 and could drop all the way to $125/night.
 Moderate and deluxe resorts can also be cheaper too, if you aren’t going in the middle of summer or during a holiday weekend.
+I have bumped up these prices for 2022, as staying on-site has gotten more expensive over time.

-If you do choose to stay on-site there will almost always be a special discount that Disney offers.
-This will get you at least 10% off of your room and typically closer to 20 or 30.
+If you do choose to stay on-site there could be a special discount that Disney offers.
+This will get you at least 15% off of your room and typically closer to 20 or 30.
 Be sure to check out the special offers tab on the Disney website to find what works for you.

 Like Disneyland, park tickets will be the most expensive portion of your trip.
-I kept it to a 5-day ticket here to try to save some money but adding more days becomes a better value.
+I kept it to a 5-day ticket here (and included taxes in the price) to try to save some money but adding more days becomes a better value.
 I recommend at least 5 days in the parks if you have the time (and it’s your first time) but you can get away with 4 very busy days.
-Along with things that you don’t necessarily need, I did include a park hopper in this as it is what I recommend.
+Along with things that you don’t necessarily need, I do enjoy the park hopper and would recommend.
 I enjoy the freedom that the park hopper offers but I don’t think it is absolutely necessary.
-It will save you money to go without a park hopper (about $60 less on the 5 day ticket) but I know I wouldn’t enjoy Disney World as much without it.
+It will save you money to go without a park hopper (about $80 less on the 5 day ticket) but I know I wouldn’t enjoy Disney World as much without it.

-As for where to get the tickets, the Disney World site is the most convenient but is not the cheapest.
-Mousesavers directs us to Undercover Tourist as a way to get discounted tickets, which is the price I quoted above.
+As for where to get the tickets, we recommend Park Prodigy as they have discounted and verified tickets for sale.
+They also offer vacation packages that will most assuredly save you some money.
 I have used this site before and completely trust it.
+You can also order off of the official Disney World website.
 Once in a while, Disney will offer discounted packages that will save money but if you are just getting a hotel room discount then I recommend getting park tickets from the above site.
-Here’s a few more ticket price options.
-If you want to add more days they are typically around $7 per additional day once you get past that five-day ticket.

 Food – $40 per day/person

-I’m guessing that you could eat for slightly less money a day than I listed but this is eating the way I’d recommend.
+I’m guessing that you could eat for slightly less money per day than I listed but this is eating the way I’d recommend.
 Kids would definitely cost less than this.
 But, I do recommend mainly eating in Disney Parks or hotels as opposed to driving off-property for fast food.
 This will save time in the parks, which you are paying for, and the cost difference is minimal for worse food.
 The cost above could surely go up if you have a few sit-down meals, which I recommend, but didn’t include since I’m trying to make this cheaper.
 My biggest piece of advice would be to allow yourself a few extra dollars to have a nicer meal.
-Don’t just get chicken strips and hot dogs, you will feel worse and only save a couple of dollars a meal.
+Don’t just get chicken strips and hot dogs, you will feel worse and the savings are minimal.
 Even with only going to counter-service options, there are plenty of places that have somewhat unique and delicious options.
-One other tidbit is don’t eat counter-service breakfast.
-Either get a pastry for breakfast, buy granola bars and bananas at the grocery store prior to going to Disney World, or eat at a table-service restaurant.
+One area to save is breakfast.
+Either get a pastry for breakfast or buy granola bars and bananas at the grocery store prior to going to Disney World.
 A breakfast platter with rubber eggs and bad sausage is not worth your money.

 This will vary depending on how often you go and basically whatever you want to spend.
 We don’t spend as much on souvenirs at Disney World anymore outside of the occasional sweatshirt or special item.
 But if it’s a first time trip and/or you’re taking kids then the souvenir budget will be larger.
 We always set some sort of budget for both souvenirs and food and then borrow from one or the other depending on what we end up wanting. $50 a person seems more than reasonable but you could go without spending anything here so I didn’t put it up top.